jcoiner/gel/README.md

 The file formats used by gel are all [protobufs](https://developers.google.com/protocol-buffers/) which, if you don't know about them, are well worth learning.
 Protobufs are _the best_ data-serialization system, and also the best system for creating custom text file formats.
 You just document the schema, and the protobuf compiler writes all the code to translate between data structures in your favorite language, to and from human-readable text files, to and from compact binaries.

 The schemas used by the gel filter are defined in `filter/filter.proto`.
 The `-access_map` file is a text proto of type AccessMap, the key file is a text proto of type KeyList.
-Ciphered repo entries are binary protos of type CipheredFile, plus a short magic prefix to allow sniffing them.
+Ciphered repo entries are binary protos of type CipheredFile.

 ## TO DO